haierkeys/obsidian-image-api-gateway/README.md

           haierkeys/obsidian-image-api-gateway:latest
   ```

-  Docker Compose
+  Docker Compose:
-  Use *containrrr/watchtower* to monitor the image for automatic project updates
+  Use *containrrr/watchtower* to monitor the image and automatically update the project.
-  The content of **docker-compose.yaml** is as follows:
+  Content of the **docker-compose.yaml**:

   ```yaml
   # docker-compose.yaml